The Top 5 Mobster Rides

 Jaguar MK

-They were 4 door sedans, that mainly rolled off the production line in either black or British Racing Green, and they fast became a part of the British underworld for generations afterwards.
+These were four-door sedans that mainly rolled off the production line in black or British Racing Green, and they fast became a fixture of the British underworld for generations.
+The sound of a Jaguar MK pulling up outside a pub or club in 1950s East London would have commanded a very specific kind of attention.

 Other Notable Mentions

-There are of course, other cars that we could go on to talk about here that didn’t quite make it into the top 5 for us, such as the 1929 Buick.
+There are of course other cars that we could go on to talk about here that didn’t quite make the top 5, such as the 1929 Buick.

-The Buick was a 4 door sedan and was mainly used as a social commuting car rather than a getaway car or luxury car.
-You would often see these style of cars take people to and from Church on Sundays, rather than seeing them as part of gang warefare on the streets.
+The Buick was a four-door sedan mainly used as a social commuting car rather than a getaway or luxury vehicle.
+You would often see these cars take people to and from church on Sundays, rather than seeing them as part of gang warfare on the streets.
+A respectable car for a world that liked to maintain the appearance of respectability.

-You also have the Mercedes 260D from 1936, which also had a very daunting presence that would make it the perfect Mafia car.
-This car initially rose to fame in Germany, and it was better known as the ‘Death Mobile‘ rather than the first diesel passenger car.
+You also have the Mercedes 260D from 1936, which had a very daunting presence that would make it the perfect Mafia car.
+This car initially rose to fame in Germany and was better known as the ‘Death Mobile’ rather than as the first diesel passenger car — a nickname earned because the SS and Gestapo used them for sinister purposes during the Nazi period.
+When you saw one of these approaching in the area, trouble was not far behind.

 Watch The Video